Subjective well-being: Bottom-up perspective

 From a bottom-up perspective, happiness is created from happy experiences.
 Bottom-up influences include external events, and broad situational and demographic factors, including health and marital status.
 Bottom-up approaches are based on the idea that there are universal basic human needs and that happiness results from their fulfilment.
 In support of this view, there is evidence that daily pleasurable events are associated with increased positive affect, and daily unpleasant events or hassles are associated with increased negative affect.

 However, research suggests that external events account for a much smaller proportion of the variance in self-reports of SWB than top-down factors, such as personality.
 A theory proposed to explain the limited impact of external events on SWB is hedonic adaptation.
 Based originally on the concept of a "hedonic treadmill", this theory proposes that positive or negative external events temporarily increase or decrease feelings of SWB, but as time passes people tend to become habituated to their circumstances and have a tendency to return to a personal SWB "setpoint" or baseline level.

 The hedonic treadmill theory originally proposed that most people return to a neutral level of SWB (i.e. neither happy nor unhappy) as they habituate to events.
 However, subsequent research has shown that for most people, the baseline level of SWB is at least mildly positive, as most people tend to report being at least somewhat happy in general and tend to experience positive mood when no adverse events are occurring.
 Additional refinements to this theory have shown that people do not adapt to all life events equally, as people tend to adapt rapidly to some events (e.g. imprisonment), slowly to others (e.g. the death of a loved one), and not at all to others (e.g. noise and sex).

+The research behind the development of SWB across one's life span concludes that despite the impact certain experiences may have on an individual's subjective well-being their subjective well-being will eventually return to its set point over time, which supports the bottom-up perspective.
+Research describes homeostatically protected mood as the numeric set point where an individual's SWB will consistently return, supporting the ideas presented by the bottom-up perspective.